 Seminar in which students read background papers, participate in discussions, and lead one seminar.
-Prerequisites: MATH 291 and at least junior standing; or permission of instructor.
+Prerequisite: MATH 381; or permission of instructor.
 Spring.

 489 Professional Internship (1-3)

 Semester-long internship involving mathematical/statistical work with participating public agencies, nonprofit organizations or commercial institutions.
 A written report and oral presentation are required upon completion of the project.
 Prerequisites: minimum grade-point average of 2.5 overall and in the department, MATH 291, at least junior standing, and permission of instructor.
 (Grading S/U.) May be repeated for a total of three hours credit.
 See department chair.